Belfast’s Window on Wildlife (WOW)

-If you’ve never visited the RSPB’s nature reserve right in the heart of bustling Belfast Harbour then prepare to be wowed!
+If you’ve never visited RSPB’s Northern Ireland's nature reserve right in the heart of the bustling Belfast Harbour Estate then prepare to be wowed!

-Major construction work has seen the existing visitor centre extended to give even better views of the lagoon but don’t worry if you’re not an ID expert - there will be binoculars and telescopes available and RSPB staff and volunteers on hand to help!
+Major construction work in 2015 has seen the existing visitor centre extended to give even better views of the lagoon.
+Don’t worry if you’re not an ID expert - there are binoculars and telescopes available and RSPB NI staff and volunteers on hand to help!

-A new community room has been built, which is available for hire, and a full events calendar makes Belfast WOW a great place to visit all year round.
+A mutli-use community room is also available for hire, and a busy events calendar makes Belfast WOW a great place to visit all year round.

-RSPB NI has also constructed some new homes for nature at the site, including a sand martin bank and a swift tower will be installed later in 2015.
-Meanwhile two new hides, constructed from recycled shipping containers to tie in with their surroundings, offer different perspectives on the reserve and feature a members-only area, which is suitable for photography.
+RSPB NI provides lots of new homes for nature at the site, including a sand martin bank and a swift tower.
+Two hides, constructed from shipping containers to tie in with their surroundings, offer different perspectives on the reserve and feature a members-only area, which is suitable for photography.